Iris cristata

 Soil fertility preference - Average

-Soil moisture preference - Average to well drained
+Soil moisture preference - Average to well

 Bloom time - Mid to late Spring

-Bloom color - every imaginable shade of blue
+Bloom color - every imaginable shade of

 Foliage - Medium green